Shiplap and Shells

 The unusually cool temperatures confused my poor garden flowers to the point that they didn’t know what season they were in.

 Our dogwood tree which usually blooms in the spring was flowering at the same time as the summer dahlias.
-I’m talking “all kinds of strange” was happening this summer.
+I’m saying “all kinds of strange” was happening this summer.

 Summer Cottage Garden Tour